hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_collage_of_vintage_postcards_from_around_the_world_8f11f3f3-99cc-43fd-8d1b-3bbf1084be6c-0_2.content.md

 If you're interested in learning more about vintage postcards, here are some resources we recommend:

 -   [Postcardy](#), a website dedicated to postcard collecting
 -   [The Postcard Album](#), a blog about vintage postcards and their history
 -   [Postcard History](#), a book by Tom Phillips that explores the history of postcards

 ## Contact Us

 If you have any questions or comments, we would love to hear from you!
-You can reach us at [email protected] or follow us on [Twitter](#) for updates and news about our collection.
+You can reach us at me@pavolhejny.com or follow us on [Twitter](#) for updates and news about our collection.

 Thank you for visiting our website and we hope you enjoy our vintage postcards as much as we do!